kognifai/Kognifai/README.md

 ## Poseidon Next – Framework   [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

 Poseidon is the Kognifai web application framework, built on Angular, by using the Kognifai Design System.
-It provides a fast way of developing and deploying new applications to both Kognifai Edge and Kognifai Cloud installation scenarios.
+It provides a fast way of developing and deploying new applications on both Kognifai Edge and Kognifai Cloud installation scenarios.

-The framework takes responsibility for a range of basic features and is built in a modular way which opens up for different adaption levels.
+The framework takes responsibility for a range of basic features and it is built in a modular way which opens up for different adaption levels.

 ![](.attachments/Posedion.jpg)

-* Identity Management – Embedded ThinkTecture Identity Server for authentication integration to a range of ID
+* Identity Management – Embedded ThinkTecture Identity Server for authentication  a range of integrated IDs
-*	Responsive Web Design – Support for all screen sizes
+*	Responsive Web Design – Support for all screen sizes.
-*	Design System – The framework is built on the Kognifai Design System
+*	Design System – The framework is built on the Kognifai Design System.
-*	Edge and Cloud support -
+*	Edge and Cloud support - Support for Edge and cloud-based solution.

 In this SDK you will find documentation on how to develop your own Poseidon applications, starting with the Poseidon Developer Edition available from https://npmjs.org and the sample application is also provided.